-- 1. Member States shall ensure that, where a judicial decision is taken finding an unlawful acquisition, use or disclosure of a trade secret, the competent judicial authorities may, at the request of the applicant order against the infringer: - the cessation of or, as the case may be, the prohibition of the use or disclosure of the (a) trade secret; - (b) the prohibition to produce, offer, place on the market or use infringing goods, or import, export or store infringing goods for those purposes; - (c) the adoption of the appropriate corrective measures with regard to the infringing goods. - 2.
-The corrective measures referred to in point (c) of paragraph 1 shall include - deleted (a) - (b) recall of the infringing goods from the market;
+- 1. Member -States -shall -ensure -that, -where -a -judicial -decision -is -taken -finding- an unlawful acquisition, use or disclosure of a trade secret, the competent judicial authorities may, at the request of the applicant order against the infringer: - (a) the cessation of or, as the case may be, the prohibition of the use or disclosure of the trade secret; - (b) the prohibition to produce, offer, place on the market or use infringing goods, or import, export or store infringing goods for those purposes; - (c) the -adoption -of -the -appropriate -corrective -measures -with -regard -to -the infringing goods. - 2.
+The corrective measures referred to in point (c) of paragraph 1 shall include - (a) a declaration of infringement;